Chern-Simons theory and the quantum Racah formula

+For a suitable choice of the rotation axis $\hat{a}$ the projection of $\Check{L}$ onto $\Sigma=S^2$ will look like in Fig. \ref{3concentric}.
+From the invariance properties of the Chern-Simons path integral we conclude at a heuristic level that

-From Eq. \eqref{eq_WLO_end_vert} (or Eq. \eqref{eq_WLO_end_3vert}) we obtain $\WLO(\hat{L}) = \frac{1}{|X_{\emptyset}|} \frac{1}{S_{00}^2} N_{\l\m\n}$.
-By carrying out two simple surgery operations\footnote{the first surgery operation involves a suitable tubular neighborhood (cf. Sec.
-4.2 in \cite{Wi}) of the loop $\hat{l}_3$, i.e. the vertical loop represented by the point ``$\nu$'' in Fig. \ref{3points}; the second surgery operations involves a similar tubular neighborhood of the loop $\hat{l}_2$} the link $\hat{L}$ can be transformed into (a link which is isotopic to) the link $L$.
-According to Sec 4.5 in \cite{Wi} each of these two surgery operations alters the value of the WLO by a factor $\frac{T_{\mu \mu}}{T_{00}}$ and $\frac{T_{\nu \nu}}{T_{00}}^{-1}$ (cf. Remark \ref{rem6} below), i.e. we have
+On the other hand, after performing a suitable change of framing\footnote{alternatively, we can replace the two changes of framing by two simple surgery operations.
+The first surgery operation involves a suitable tubular neighborhood of the vertical loop $l_2$ in Fig. \ref{smallcircles2} (cf. Sec.
+4.2 in \cite{Wi}); the second surgery operations involves a similar tubular neighborhood of the vertical loop $l_3$} for each of the two loops $l_2$ and $l_3$ (i.e. the two vertical loops with colors ``$\mu$'' and ``$\nu$'' in Fig. \ref{smallcircles2}) the link $L$ becomes isotopic to $\Check{L}$.
+According to Eq.
+(2.33) in \cite{Wi} (and the paragraph after Eq.
+(4.40) in Sec.
+4.5 in \cite{Wi} where the conformal weight $h$ appearing in (2.33) in \cite{Wi} is related to the matrix $T$) each of these two changes of framing\footnote{similarly, according to Sec.
+4.5 in \cite{Wi} the two surgery operations mentioned in the previous footnote will alter the value of the WLO by the factor $T_{\mu\mu} T_{\nu \nu}^{-1}$, so also by using the surgery argument we arrive at Eq. \eqref{eq_Witten}} alters the value of the WLO by a factor $\frac{T_{\mu \mu}}{T_{00}}$ and $\frac{T_{\nu \nu}}{T_{00}}^{-1}$, i.e. we have

 {\bf Conclusion:} By combining the two equations \eqref{eq_our} and \eqref{eq_Witten} we obtain

 On the other hand according to Eq. \eqref{eq_2.step} in Example \ref{Ex2} above we have

 Eq. \eqref{eq_our'} and Eq. \eqref{eq_not_our} imply $\sum_{\lambda_0,\lambda_1} M_{ \lambda \lambda_0}^{\lambda_1} \ S_{\nu \lambda_0} S_{\mu \lambda_1} T_{\lambda_0 \lambda_0} T_{\lambda_1 \lambda_1}^{-1} = \sum_{\lambda_0,\lambda_1} N_{ \lambda \lambda_0}^{\lambda_1} \ S_{\nu \lambda_0} S_{\mu \lambda_1} T_{\lambda_0 \lambda_0} T_{\lambda_1 \lambda_1}^{-1}$.
 This holds for arbitrary $\l, \m, \n \in \Lambda^k_+$ so using the fact that S-matrix and the T-matrix are invertible (cf. Eqs. \eqref{defST_0} above) we indeed obtain $M^{\l}_{\m\n} =N^{\l}_{\m\n}$ (for all $\l, \m, \n \in \Lambda^k_+$).